dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

         uses: actions/checkout@v3
 ```

-Then second step is to set up Node.js using the verson we defined in `strategy`:
+Then second step is to set up Node.js using the version we defined in `strategy`:

 ```yml
 jobs: